DVSA parking scam 2026: How to spot fake text fines and QR codes

 Unpleasant outcomes that induce fear, in other words, and when people are scared they rarely think as clearly, which is exactly what the fraudsters want.

-The DVSA itself cites that many people receive follow-up texts informing them that they have now reached the final day for making a payment before the more serious consequences are applied, further ramping-up potential victims' anxiety.
+No. The DVSA does not.
+Yet many people receive follow-up texts informing them that they have now reached the final day for making a payment before the more serious consequences are applied, further ramping-up potential victims' anxiety.

 Each of the messages includes a link to a copycat website that closely mimics an official UK Government one where the fraudulent payment and other personal data about the the victim are taken.